-The buyback of TikTok is causing a stir in the United States.
+The takeover of TikTok is causing a stir in the United States.
 Find out who are the investors ready to save the app and what this means for its future.

 Visit buyout of TikTok has become one of the hottest topics of the moment.
-While the application continues to captivate millions of users in the U.S., its future hangs on the threat of a ban imposed by the American government.
-Between political pressure and colossal financial stakes, several investors and companies are ready to position themselves to take over one of the world's most influential social networks.
-But who are these players and what are their intentions?
+While the app continues to captivate millions of users in the United States, its future remains suspended due to a threat of a ban imposed by the American government.
+Between political pressure and colossal financial stakes, several investors and companies are ready to position themselves to take over one of the most influential social networks in the world.
+But who are these actors and what are their intentions?

-Visit buyout of TikTok follows growing concerns about the security of US users' data.
-Since 2020, tensions between the United States and ByteDance, the Chinese company that owns TikTok, have continued to grow.
-The Trump administration had previously attempted to ban the app, citing risks of cyber espionage and political influence.
+Visit buyout of TikTok comes amid growing concerns about the security of US user data.
+Since 2020, tensions between the US and ByteDance, the Chinese company that owns TikTok, have been growing.
+The Trump administration had previously tried to ban the app, citing risks of cyber espionage and political influence.

-Under the Biden administration, the pressure intensified.
-In April 2024, a law was signed requiring TikTok to be sold to an American company or face a ban.
-This decision created a tidal wave in the tech world, attracting the attention of major investors.
+Under the Biden administration, the pressure has intensified.
+In April 2024, a law was signed requiring TikTok to be sold to a U.S. company or face a ban.
+The move sent a tidal wave through the tech world, attracting the attention of major investors.

 The main candidates for the TikTok takeover

-With a valuation in excess of $60 billion, the buyout of TikTok is attracting a great deal of interest.
-Several groups and influential personalities are positioning themselves to acquire the application and thus guarantee its presence on American soil.
+With a valuation of over $60 billion, the buyout of TikTok is stirring up interest.
+Several groups and influential figures are positioning themselves to acquire the application and thus guarantee its presence on American soil.

 The People's Bid: A project to bring TikTok back to users

-The most ambitious offers include The People's Bida consortium headed by Frank McCourt, former owner of the Los Angeles Dodgers and founder of Project Liberty.
-Its aim is to transform TikTok into a more transparent platform that respects user privacy, by adopting an open-source business model.
+The most ambitious offers include The People's Bid, a consortium led by Frank McCourt, former owner of the Los Angeles Dodgers and founder of Project Liberty.
+Its goal is to transform TikTok into a more transparent and privacy-friendly platform by adopting an open-source management model.

-• Alexis Ohanianco-founder of Reddit, as strategic advisor.
+• Alexis Ohanianco-founder of Reddit, as a strategic advisor.

-• Tim Berners-Leethe inventor of the World Wide Web, who advocates greater control of data by users.
+• Tim Berners-Lee, the inventor of the World Wide Web, who advocates for greater control of user data.

-This offer stands out for its determination to reinvent TikTok while guaranteeing its independence from the major technology companies.
+This offer stands out for its desire to reinvent TikTok while guaranteeing its independence from large technology companies.

 A consortium of American investors

-Led by Employer.com CEO Jesse Tinsley, this group has proposed a $30 billion cash buyout for TikTok.
+Led by Employer.com CEO Jesse Tinsley, the group has proposed a $30 billion cash buyout for TikTok.
 Key investors include:

 • David Baszuckico-founder and CEO of Roblox.